 See Albert Bierstadt

-While at the Buffalo Bill Center of the West, do not miss seeing the work of Albert Bierstadt.
+While at the Buffalo Bill Center of the West, don't miss seeing the work of Albert Bierstadt.
 A western landscape artist, Bierstadt captured scenes from Yellowstone, along with the West's most iconic landscapes, native peoples and animals.
 Through his art, he hoped to preserve the dignity of native peoples and draw attention to the decimation of American bison.

 His work and that of others in the Whitney Western Art Museum offer visions of the American West through the eyes of its master painters and sculptors.
 Landscapes by Albert Bierstadt and Thomas Moran share gallery space with paintings of the classic West by Frederic Remington, Charles M. Russell, N.C.
 Wyeth and W.H.D.
 Koerner.

 Experience the Culture of the Plains Indian